Farm: Primrose S.P. PLC

 Region: Southern Nations, Oromia, Guji

-This exceptional Fully Washed coffee was dry milled and exported by Primrose, PLC.
-The coffee was grown by smallholder farmers living around the kabele (town) of Mesina, in Oromia Region.
+This exceptional Natural Process coffee was dry milled and exported by Primrose, PLC.
+The coffee was grown by smallholder farmers living around the kebele (town) of Gomoro in the Oromia Region.

 Most contributing farmers own less than a hectare of land, and they grow coffee simply as a backyard cash crop.
 Coffee will usually be interspersed with other subsistence crops, such as sweet potato, mangos and avocados, but there are no other primary cash crops grown in the region.